Want to get more search engine traffic? Then choose the right keywords for your website.

 I have a keyword hub – 19 pages to teach people about this topic.

-Whilst there’s many tools on the market, using Ahrefs parent topic filter is the easiest and fastest way to identify and choose keywords to build a cluster or hub.
+Whilst there are many tools on the market, using Ahrefs parent topic filter is the easiest and fastest way to identify and choose keywords to build a cluster or hub.

 Long Tail Keywords – Console – Bubble